chitram1/ccbernew/README.md

-`ccber`: an `R` Package for the Estimation of Behavioral Entropy Rate - Developed for the Conte Center @ UCI
+`ccber`: an `R` Package for the Estimation of Behavioral Entropy Rate - Developed for the Conte Center @ UCI, edited for additional entropy calculations
 ============================================================================================================

 See reference: Davis, E.P., Stout, S.A., Molet, J., Vegetabile, B.,